Have we met yet?

 Optional ingredients: top with a drizzle of coconut cream along with assorted nuts and seeds.
 I used walnuts, roasted pumpkin (pepita style) seeds, hemp seeds, chia seeds, and pine nuts.
 If you like it spicy you can add a small drizzle of sriracha or a chili sauce.

 Place all listed ingredients into a blender and blend on high for 20-30 seconds or until all ingredients are blended.
 Soup should be slightly chunky, like applesauce.
 Add more water if you’d like a thinner consistency.
 I think the soup is really good immediately, but typically you refrigerate gazpacho for 2-3 hours before serving.
-The soup is served chilled.
+Gazpacho is traditionally served chilled, but there’s no reason you can’t heat this soup if you’d prefer it warm.
+I’d suggest heating a pan up on medium-high, and once the pan is hot add the soup and stir for 1-2 minutes until heated through.
+Don’t slowly cook or simmer the soup.

 Top it with a tablespoon of coconut milk and a sprinkling of assorted nuts and seeds for a little crunch.